neurlang/wayland/README.md

 None, this is a pure go implementation

+# Docker Installation

+Run the docker build command in the provided build.sh script.

+Next, start your Wayland compositor, and run demos using the docker run commands that can be found in the run-shm.sh or run-smoke.sh scripts.

+*Important:* If your docker requires root privileges, use sudo -E to start the programs.
+This is because *$XDG_RUNTIME_DIR* env variable is required.

 # Installation

 First, you need a wayland-enabled Linux, if you don't have one, install